Netherlands 2023 "Prehistoric animals (III)"

 The blunt-snouted dolphin (Platalearostrum hoekmani) is a prehistoric pilot whale known from a single specimen, consisting of partial fragments of the rostrum, maxilla, premaxilla, and vomer (these bones are all part of the front of the skull - essentially the dolphin’s face).
 The fossil was discovered by Albert Hoekman on board a fishing trawler in the North Sea in 2008 and described in 2010 by Klaas Post and Erwin J.O.
 Kompanje.

-Platalearostrum hoekmani, who lived during the middle Pliocene to early Pleistocene (4.5 - 2.5 million years ago), with estimated width of 6 meters was smaller then the modern pilot whale, it is believed to have had a balloon like structure atop its rostrum.
-This organ is a fatty mass that produces sound waves and plays a role in echolocation and communication of the animals.
+Platalearostrum hoekmani, who lived during the middle Pliocene to early Pleistocene (4.5 - 2.5 million years ago).
+This species has an estimated length of 6 meters, smaller than the modern pilot whale.
+The researchers who described it, believe that it had a balloon—like structure atop its rostrum.
+This organ is a fatty mass that produces sound waves and plays a role in echolocation and communication between these animals.
 The jaw of the dolphin contained only six teeth.

 The stamp designs were based on a digital illustration created by Mr. Remie Bakker in 2009 for “Diensia” magazine, to illustrate the article of Klaas Post and Erwin J.O.
 Kompanje where they described the dolphin species.
 Mr. Post supervised the work of Mr. Bakker to enable him to create an accurate model of the dolphin.